 I would like to know why our bodies react the way they do when we have to speak in public.
 Thank you very much.

-When it comes to why our bodies react to public speaking in ways that make us uncomfortable — often very uncomfortable — reality has little to do with it.
-Notice all the "mights" and possibilities mentioned above; it's the fear of what we think may happen and of all the unknown "d-day" factors that send us into fight-or-flight mode.
-Our brains and bodies are literally preparing us to confront or run like an Olympic athlete from this impending "threat."
+When it comes to why the human body reacts to public speaking in ways that can be uncomfortable — often very uncomfortable — reality has little to do with it.
+Notice all the "mights" and possibilities mentioned above; it's the fear of what you think may happen and of all the unknown "d-day" factors that sends you into fight-or-flight mode.
+Brains and bodies are literally preparing to confront or run like an Olympic athlete from this impending "threat."
 Necessary for these actions are multiple stress responses, including increased heart rate, higher blood pressure, rapid, shallow breathing, elevated hormone production, and boosted nervous system activity.
 These physiological changes add up to anxiety, sweating, indigestion, stomachaches, difficulty sleeping, shaking, trouble thinking, dry mouth, headache, and constipation, just to name a few symptoms.
 Just reading about these bodily responses might make you want to run out of a room full of listeners.

 Fortunately, there are many ways to reduce the fear, panic, and sheer horror that public speaking produces for some people who are about to step up to the mic.
-More good news: many of these strategies are housed right here on the Go Ask Alice! site.
-Please welcome:Alice!
+Check out the related questions for more tips and resources on how to reduce the panic and fear associated with public speaking!